Key Takeaway

 Is semaglutide safe for patients who fast during religious observances?

 Many South Asian patients observe fasting during Ramadan, Navratri, or other religious periods.
 Semaglutide's once-weekly dosing makes it more manageable during fasting than daily medications.
-However, fasting while on semaglutide requires careful planning to avoid hypoglycemia (especially if you also take insulin or sulfonylureas).
+But fasting while on semaglutide requires careful planning to avoid hypoglycemia (especially if you also take insulin or sulfonylureas).
 Discuss fasting plans with your provider in advance.

 What about the family history factor?

-If you have a first-degree relative with type 2 diabetes (very common in South Asian families), your own risk is substantially elevated.
+If you have a first-degree relative with type 2 diabetes (very common in South Asian families), your own risk is substantially improved.
 This family history strengthens the case for proactive metabolic treatment, including semaglutide, even if your current numbers are only borderline abnormal.

 Take the Next Step